 Vendor Management: Are You Doing It Right?

 These tools help your company identify, recruit, onboard, and manage vendors from a strategic viewpoint to ensure there are no disruptions in your supply chains that could threaten your business continuity or hurt financial performance.
-Let’s look at some of the tools available to you.

 Vendor Management Tools

 The first tool to consider is the vendor onboarding portal.
-This cloud-hosted vendor portal tool helps you to identify, recruit, onboard, and manage vendors in a secure, efficient, vendor self-service environment.
-A comprehensive vendor onboarding tool will allow you to collect and validate critical data, verify and enforce compliance for potential and existing vendors, and collect business and industry-specific information to assist you in making informed decisions about vendors you might onboard to be part of your vendor community.
+This cloud-hosted vendor portal tool helps you identify, recruit, onboard, and manage vendors in a secure, efficient, vendor self-service environment.
+A comprehensive vendor onboarding tool will allow you to collect and validate critical data, verify and enforce compliance for potential and existing vendors, and collect business and industry-specific information to assist you in making informed decisions about vendors you might onboard to be a part of your vendor community.

 Once vendors are onboarded, these same tools help you to track and validate licenses, insurance, diversity certifications, and any other information that requires validation and compliance.
-These tools should provide the ability to automatically track expirations and notify all identified stakeholders from the vendor and buying companies.
+These tools automatically track expirations and notify all identified stakeholders from the vendor and buying companies.
 These powerful business tools come with built-in document management capabilities as well as a workflow to route data and documents to other constituents, such as legal, risk management, AP, finance, merchandising, logistics, and others who may have a stake in the onboarding and ongoing vendor management process.

 Transacting with Vendor Management Tools

-Once you have a robust vendor onboarding tool in place and you can ensure compliance from your vendors and validate their critical data, you can now approach vendor management from the transaction perspective.
+Once you have a robust vendor onboarding tool in place and you can ensure compliance from your vendors and validate their critical data, you can now approach vendor management from a transaction perspective.
 Cloud-hosted vendor portals allow vendors 24/7 access to check on the status of payments, submit and track payment disputes, as well as submit requests for payment via web-based invoice submission.
 A vendor portal also provides a platform to build a supply chain finance initiative, like dynamic discounting or other strategic tools, to keep your vendor base healthy while providing a significant return on your company’s cash flow.

 Another important tool is AP Automation.
-Through the use of workflow, data capture, document management, and other processing functions, a robust accounts payable automation solution is a key component of any comprehensive vendor management solution.
+Through the use of workflow, data capture, document management, and other processing functions, a strong accounts payable automation solution is a key component of any comprehensive vendor management solution.
 Delays in vendor payments can damage your supply chains.
 This can also negatively impact financial performance via lost discounts and inefficient cash management.

 Analysis with Vendor Management Tools